wasamasa/emacshorrors.com/src/posts/going-static.rst

 templating language`_ on you.
 Adding support for translating my existing posts was as simple as writing a few lines of Scheme_.
 That's why I went the full route and rebuilt my blog in nearly all of its entirety with it.
-Full sources will follow soon.
+Full sources are `available on Github`_.

 Given the low amount of hits for category-specific views, feeds and pagination links, I've decided to kill off these features.